KunyuHe/QuinninR/Work Samples/WS2/Final_Project_KunyuHE.md

 ## Log_price versus Neiborhood

-The mantra in real estate is °∞Location, Location, Location!°± The most likely predictor of housing price that occurs to me is the neiborhood.
-Make a boxplot to show the association in **Figure 4**, using median of `log_price` to measure the neighborhood sales price of houses °∞on average°±.
+The mantra in real estate is ‚ÄúLocation, Location, Location!‚Äù The most likely predictor of housing price that occurs to me is the neiborhood.
+Make a boxplot to show the association in **Figure 4**, using median of `log_price` to measure the neighborhood sales price of houses ‚Äúon average‚Äù.
 Arrange the neighborhoods by descending order.

 ```r